 Gbemende Johnson's research interests are American institutions, judicial politics and executive branch politics, with a strong secondary interest in political theory.
 Her work has appeared in the American Journal of Political Science.
 She recently received a grant from Rutgers’ University Center on the American Governor to examine state supreme court deference to executive power.
 Johnson is working on one project that explores the non-delegation doctrine in the states and on another that examines state implementation of portions of the Americans with Disabilities Act.
 She received her doctorate in political science from Vanderbilt University.

-Doran Larson teaches courses in prison writing, the history of the novel, 20th-century American literature, and creative writing.
+Doran Larson teaches courses in prison writing, the history of the novel and other subjects.
 He has published articles on Herman Melville, Theodore Dreiser, Henry James and popular film.
 Since November of 2006, he has taught a creative writing course inside a maximum-security state prison.
-Larson's essays on prison writing and prison issues have been published in College Literature, Radical Teacher, English Language Notes and The Chronicle of Higher Education.
-He is the editor of two forthcoming volumes: The Beautiful Prison, a special issue of the legal journal, Studies in Law, Politics, and Society; and Fourth City: Essays from the Prison in American.
-He is also the author of two novels, The Big Deal (Bantam, 1985), and Marginalia (Permanent, 1997).
-Larson's stories have appeared in The Iowa Review, Boulevard, The Virginia Quarterly Review, Alaska Quarterly Review and Best American Short Stories.
-The Iowa Review published his novella, Syzygy, in 1998.
-He has also published travel writing, magazine features, and paid op-eds.
+Larson's essays on prison writing and prison issues have been published in College Literature, Radical Teacher, English Language Notes, The Chronicle of Higher Education, and The (online) Atlantic Monthly.
+He is the editor of two volumes: The Beautiful Prison, a special issue of the legal journal, Studies in Law, Politics, and Society; and Fourth City: Essays from the Prison in America.
+He has published two novels, a novella, over a dozen short stories, as well as travel writing, Op-Eds, and humor.